-By the middle of this year, it is expected that 80% of all IT budgets will be committed to cloud solutions.
-Launched in 2010, Microsoft Azure is one of the biggest commercial cloud infrastructures to date, recording growth in the triple digits.
-Companies in a variety of different industries, from BMW to Coca Cola, have migrated to the cloud using Microsoft’s Azure service.
+Microsoft Azure is one of the biggest public cloud computing infrastructures to date, even larger than Amazon Web Services (AWS) and Oracle.
+Fortune 500 companies in a variety of different industries, from BMW to Coca Cola, have migrated to the cloud using Microsoft’s Azure service.

-Powered by a worldwide network of Microsoft data centers across 22 regions, Microsoft Azure offers a growing collection of integrated cloud services and functionalities – analytics, computing, database, mobile, storage, and web – which seamlessly integrate with your local environment for ultimate flexibility, efficiency, and scalability.
+Powered by a worldwide network of Microsoft data centers across 22 regions, the Microsoft Azure platform offers a growing collection of integrated cloud services and functionalities – data analytics, data storage, automation, computing, database, mobile, storage, machine learning and web – which seamlessly integrate with your local environment for ultimate flexibility, efficiency and scalability.

 But what is Microsoft Azure cloud service?
 And what are the benefits when you move past the buzzwords?